 The King James Only movement has been a mess for the last few decades.
 Many have taken to both sides of the fence to varying degrees.
 I want to explain a little bit about my point of view.
 First, I have read a lot of material and listened to debates about this to the point where I can safely say that I am in what Dr. James White would classify as "Group One" of King James Onlyist.
 What does that mean?
 I am in the camp that believes that the KJV is divinely inspired by God, but am not opposed to a better translation in to English.
 Having said that, I believe that SOME modern translations contain things that are not of divine inspiration, but instead seek to corrupt the word of God.
 However, I don't think that many of them have succeeded, because the power of God is much stronger than anything the devil can conjure.
 Let me expand...

-The two major groups of manuscripts that the English bibles are translated from are the Byzantine texts that were gathered in to the Textus Receptus (TR) and the Alexandrian texts that were gathered in to the Wescott & Hort (WH) translation.
-The TR greek translation is what the KJV,NKJV, and NCPB are translated from.
-Most others are largely based on the WH greek translation.
+The two major groups of manuscripts that the English bibles are translated from are the Byzantine texts of a specific stream that were gathered in to the Textus Receptus (TR) and the Alexandrian texts that were gathered in to the Wescott & Hort (WH) translation.
+The TR Greek translation is what the KJV,NKJV, MEV and NCPB are translated from.
+Most others are largely based on the WH Greek translation.
 The reason Wescott and Hort decided to use the Alexandrian texts is that they were older.
 A valid argument, but there are some other key differences.
 The Alexandrian texts are missing some key verses like: Matthew 17:21, 23:14, Mark 7:16 9:44, 9:46, 11:26, 15:28, 16:9-20, Luke 17:36, John 5:4, 7:53-8:11, Acts 8:37, 15:34, 24:7, 28:29, Romans 16:24 and the most important part of 1 John 5:7.
 A lot of these are otherwise irrelevant verses, but some are critical.
 Take Acts 8:36-38

 36 And as they went on their way, they came unto a certain water: and the eunuch said, See, here is water; what doth hinder me to be baptized?
 37 And Philip said, If thou believest with all thine heart, thou mayest.
 And he answered and said, I believe that Jesus Christ is the Son of God.
 38 And he commanded the chariot to stand still: and they went down both into the water, both Philip and the eunuch; and he baptized him.